The term LEC refers to Locally Employed Civilians. LEC can be broken down into two main types.

 - The second type are Directly Employed Labour (DEL) who work on the German economy for the Forces in Germany.

-GSO(G) LEC HR is responsible for policy and the coordination of pay related matters concerning Locally Employed Civilians (LEC).
+LEC HR is responsible for policy and the coordination of pay related matters concerning Locally Employed Civilians (LEC).
 This also includes pay for MOD Schools.
-GSO(G) LEC HR also works closely with the German Office for Defence Costs (Lohnstelle) in Soest which is itself part of the German Finance Ministry.
+LEC HR also works closely with the German Office for Defence Costs (Lohnstelle) in Kaiserslautern which is itself part of the German Finance Ministry.

 The Lohnstelle processes DEL pay on behalf of the British Forces in Germany and makes the various deductions such as Income and Solidarity Tax as well as Health, Pension, Unemployment and Care Insurance.
 The Lohnstelle also liaises with other organisations on behalf of the Forces as required.

-Time sheets (Form 24) and other supporting documents should be forwarded via the local GEO LEC HR department.
-The GEO LEC HR department will also advise on basic pay enquiries.
+Time sheets (Form 24) and other supporting documents should be forwarded via the local LEC HR department.
+The LEC HR department will also advise on basic pay enquiries.

 You can view the current rates by visiting the DEP NI, Sick, Maternity page